 What is Mindfulness Meditation?

-Mindfulness Meditation is a mental practice that helps us slow down our racing thoughts, get rid of negativity, and reach a calm state in mind and body.
+Mindfulness Meditation is a mental practise that helps us slow down our racing thoughts, get rid of negativity, and reach a calm state in mind and body.
 Mindfulness combines mindfulness practice and meditation, giving us the fantastic benefits of paying attention.
 In contrast, meditation is a set of techniques that can help us achieve a heightened state of awareness and attention.
+(Read more on the definition of meditation)

 Studies show that the wandering mind only leads to more stress and suffering.
 Therefore we must find a way to build calm into our day and become aware of the present.
 John Kabat-Zinn, one of the most popular western writers and the creator of MBSR (Mindfulness-Based Stress Reduction), defined mindfulness as ‘the awareness that arises through paying attention, on purpose, in the present moment, without judgment.